All Products

 Usage notes

-You can create logical subscriptions between two tables of a single RDS instance or between two RDS instances that reside in the same virtual private cloud (VPC) and can be connected by using internal endpoints.
+You can create logical subscriptions between two tables on a single RDS instance or between two RDS instances that reside in the same virtual private cloud (VPC) and can be connected by using internal endpoints.

 Prerequisites

 • The wal_level parameter is set to logical for your RDS instance.
 You can reconfigure this parameter on the Parameters page in the ApsaraDB RDS console.
-After you reconfigure this parameter, you must restart your RDS instance to make the new value take effect.
+After you reconfigure this parameter, you must restart your RDS instance to for the new value to take effect.
 If you restart your RDS instance, your application is disconnected from the RDS instance.
 To ensure business continuity, we recommend that you take appropriate measures before your restart the RDS instance.

 • The account that you use has the permissions of the rds_superuser role.
 The account can be the privileged account of your RDS instance.
-The account can also be a standard account that you create by using the privileged account and the CREATE ROLE xxx with SUPERUSER statement.
+The account can also be a standard account that you create by using the privileged account and the CREATE ROLE xxx WITH SUPERUSER statement.

 Procedure